Skip to content

 How chant compares

 chant doesn’t manage deployment or drift. chant’s core scope is synthesis: parsing, type-checking, linting, and emitting artifacts.
-The architecture is designed for opt-in operational extensions — observational state, structured agent workflows — that add context without touching the build pipeline.
+The architecture is designed for opt-in operational extensions — observational lifecycle, structured agent workflows — that add context without touching the build pipeline.

 This isn’t a reaction to other tools’ failures — it’s an approach that was always available.
 Nobody built it because the industry was racing to own the full lifecycle. chant does one thing and stops.